dini-5002/Calc/README.md

 4. Use the `/calculate` API endpoint for programmatic evaluation.

 ## Acknowledgment
-This project is a part of End-Term Evaluation of the course MA 253/CS 253 under the guidance of Dr. Subhra Mazumdar.
+This project is a part of the End-Term Evaluation of the course MA 253/CS 253 under the guidance of Dr. Subhra Mazumdar.